How to get cheaper flights with a VPN + top 3 providers

 However, despite these positive results, there are more tips and things to consider before trying this method:

-- Choosing a VPN server in a developing country, the destination country, or the airline’s home country can help reduce flight prices
+- Choosing a VPN server in a different country, the destination country, or the airline’s home country can help reduce flight prices

 - If prices increase at checkout, using virtual cards instead of country-based cards can prevent this